Stochastic homogenization of nonconvex unbounded integral functionals with generalized Orlicz growth: Introduction

 {\bf Outline of the paper.} The paper is organized as follows.
 In Section \ref{notaz} we fix the basic notation and definitions that are needed throughout the paper.
 Section \ref{secmusielak} presents the required background about Musielak-Orlicz spaces, together with a technical lemma that is useful for truncation arguments.
 Section \ref{convex homog} deals with the case $f=g$ of the deterministic homogenization of integral functionals with convex, radially increasing densities.
 Under the extra assumption of periodicity in the space variable, we also characterize the limit density through a cell formula.
 In Section \ref{nonconvexcase} we prove a result of deterministic homogenization in the nonconvex case.
 In Section \ref{stochastic} we prove two results of stochastic homogenization, one in the convex case and the other in the nonconvex setting, that is the main result of the paper.

 \begin{ack} The authors are members of the {\it Gruppo Nazionale per l'Analisi Matematica, la Probabilit\`a e le loro Applicazioni} (GNAMPA) of the Istituto Nazionale di Alta Matematica (INdAM).
-Francesco Solombrino gratefully acknowledges the financial support of the project GNAMPA 2026 “Sistemi multi-agente e replicatore: derivazione particellare e ottimizzazione” ({\tt CUP E53C25002010001}).
 Francesca Prinari thanks the Dipartimento di Matematica e Fisica “E. De Giorgi” in Lecce for its kind hospitality. \end{ack}